kubernetes/website/docs/tools/index.md

 ##### Kompose

-[Kompose](https://github.com/kubernetes-incubator/kompose) is a tool to help users familiar with Docker Compose move to Kubernetes.
+[Kompose](https://github.com/kubernetes-incubator/kompose) is a tool to help users be familiar with Docker Compose move to Kubernetes.

 Use Kompose to: